 Auditing on every clause and subclause requirement of the standard triggers the auditor to verify evidence for documented information on compliance to the clause or subclause requirement.
 This can be a control plan, matrix, process description, procedure, work instruction or any other record suitable to show evidence for the related audited clause or subclause.

 After the ISO 14001 audit, the audit findings are evaluated.
 Positives should be listed first, as the positive elements further contribute to employee motivation.

 During the final discussion of all audit findings, an allocation or scheduling of the measures takes place.
-The audit findings report includes the list of non-conformities and any Opportunities For Improvement (OFI’s).
-The pre-audit finds any possible compliance “gaps” towards 100% compliance to all requirements of the auditable standard clauses 4 – 10 of ISO 14001:2015.
+The audit findings' report includes the list of non-conformities and any Opportunities For Improvement (OFI’s).
+The pre-audit finds any possible compliance “gaps” towards 100% compliance with all requirements of the auditable standard clauses 4 – 10 of ISO 14001:2015.
 Your company resolves them in phase 3 of the process.

-According to the motto: "After the audit is before the audit", all nonconformities identified during the pre-audit must be systematically processed and closed out.
-The earlier the organization complete any additional work to close the compliance gaps, the earlier your organization approaches the 3rd party certification audit.
+According to the motto: "After the audit is before the audit," all nonconformities identified during the pre-audit must be systematically processed and closed out.
+The earliest the organization completes any additional work to close the compliance gaps, the earliest your organization approaches the 3rd party certification audit.

 Establishing an EMS should be everybody’s job in the organization.
 In practice, creating an “Improvement Action List” proves useful in managing the nonconformities.
 Such a list should contain elements like...